-The applicants propose to construct a rectangular dock at the end of the gangway (ramp).
-In conjunction with the proposed project, four 12" diameter piles are proposed to be installed.
-The proposed piles would be placed at the two landward corners of the dock.
+The applicants propose to install two 12" square, 31 foot long piles.
+The proposed piles would be placed on the landward side of the dock.
 This is the minimum number of piles necessary to adequately support and anchor the dock.
 The proposed project will use the minimum number of piles thereby minimizing the amount of fill needed to support the proposed allowable use.
 Thus the project as proposed is the least environmentally damaging alternative.